yguitton/training-material/events/2025-05-12-galaxy-academy-2025.md

 program:
   - section: "Monday: Introduction"
-    description: You will start the the week onl your own time by watching videos and/or following the text-based tutorials provided in the program below.
+    description: You will start the the week on your own time by watching videos and/or following the text-based tutorials provided in the program below.
 There are no live sessions, so you can determine your own schedule.
 A large team of instructors is available on Slack to answer your questions 24/7!
 Enjoy!

   - section: "Galaxy introduction"